romanschneiter/weatherDataAnalysis/README.md

 6. the print function prints a table structure

-***-and second the calculation for avg temperature, min temp. ....is done for the State*** 1.group the <List>StationStatistic by State 2.calcualate per state avg temperature, min temperature, max temperature, avg windSpeed
+***-and second the calculation for avg temperature, min temp. ....is done for the State***
+1. group the <List>StationStatistic by State
+2. calcualate per state avg temperature, min temperature, max temperature, avg windSpeed
 5. there is an console interation by which column the Station data should be sorted ( 1.
 By Station/State Name//2.
 By Average Temperature//3.
 By Max Temperature//4.
 By Min Temperature//5.
 By Average Wind Speed)
 6. the prin function prints a table structure